buddhist-uni/buddhist-uni.github.io/_content/articles/ambiguity-of-avalokitesvara_yu-chun-fang-et-al.md

 openalexid: W2262997257
 ---

-> A comparison between the popular ＂33 forms of Kuan-yin＂ with those mentioned in the scriptures will be made in order to suggest some possible processes through which this originally Indic bodhisattva became transformed into the Chinese ＂Goddess of Mercy＂.
+> A comparison between the popular '33 forms of Kuan-yin' with those mentioned in the scriptures will be made in order to suggest some possible processes through which this originally Indic bodhisattva became transformed into the Chinese 'Goddess of Mercy.'